The first stage to developing any community-led housing initiative is to identify and document the housing need in your area.

 ✓ Is there additional local evidence that can be collected to define the need in your specific local area?

 ✓ What kind of affordable housing is needed?

 ✓ What is the demographic situation?
-Are there many 15-20 year old children who might want to live independently or are there a lot of 60+ who might need smaller or adapted housing in the near future?
+Are there many 15-25 year olds who might want to live independently or are there a lot of 60+ who might need smaller or adapted housing in the near future?